Purpose of the Project

 Outcome of the selection process

-- The ten best entries will be presented by the authors during the Plenary Session
+- The sixteen best entries will be presented by the authors during the Plenary Session

-- The next five papers down in the ranking will be presented in the Poster Session
+- The next ten papers down in the ranking will be presented in the Poster Session

 Depending on the applications received, all sessions shall grant more space to original articles rather than to review articles.